-There’s nothing quite like a steaming bowl of creamy soup to make chilly evenings feel cozy, and this Butternut Squash & Coconut Curry Soup is one of my all-time favorites.
+There’s nothing like a steaming bowl of creamy soup to make a chilly evening feel cozy, and this Butternut Squash & Coconut Curry Soup is one I come back to again and again.

-I first started making this recipe when I wanted something hearty yet dairy-free for a fall gathering, and it instantly became a hit.
+I first made it when I needed something hearty but dairy-free for a fall gathering, and it immediately became a staple.

 Why You’ll Love It